-Practical projects will reflect the nature of the Electronics focus area and provide opportunities for students to develop specific knowledge, understanding and skills related to electronics-related technologies.
+The Electronics 1 core module develops knowledge and skills in the use of tools, materials and techniques related to electronics technologies.
+These are enhanced and further developed through the study of the Electronics 2 specialist module.
+Practical projects should reflect the nature of the Electronics focus area and provide opportunities for students to develop specific knowledge, understanding and skills related to electronics-related technologies.

-These projects may include:
+These may include: